HITECHCRIME/HC_OVERVIEW/README.md

 Its *technical aim* is to research, develop and execute ideas in form of new wave interactive performances/experiences and create futuristic audio and related visual communication using creative technology.

+**Metaphysical Aim**

+Be a helping hand for people to reach their own fulfillment by discovering their core self and core drives, to help them become a better version of themselves.
+Later described in The Storyworld section of the repository.

 **Themes**

 Agents and Operatives of Hitech Crime are a semi-fictional organization with subversive intentions (think SCP Foundation of Cyberpunk/dark dystopia).